adampraszywka/checkers/README.md

         public Task Move(ParticipantDto participant, BoardDto board);
     }

 There is only one method (Move) that needs to be implemented.
-It takes three parameters:
+It takes two parameters:
 - ParticipantDto - information about the player (bot) that is making the move
 - BoardDto - current board state.
 It contains information about the board and provides access to game log.